 She nods warily, but I see a ghost of a smile.
 I wink and add, "I love French fries.
 I'm gonna eat a whole bunch tonight.
 And a big ice cream sundae with hot chocolate when I'm through."

 "Ice keeeeem!"
-Bella shouts, the smile finally lighting up her tiny face.
+Bella shouts, the smile lighting up her tiny face.

-"Now you've done it," chuckles Seth's wife.
+"Now you've done it," Seth's wife says with a chuckle.
 "She won't eat another bite of chicken."

-I rise and greet the woman I've heard so much about through the years of sitting at the bar with Seth—the amazing Shelley.
-The way Seth's described her, I find myself half-expecting to see a gold tiara and magic lasso.
+I rise to greet the woman I've heard so much about through years of sitting at the bar with Seth—the amazing Shelley.
+The way Seth's described her, I find myself half-expecting a gold tiara and magic lasso.